page 2 of 2 - Parke County Covered Bridge driving tour

 view of Sugar Creek from The West Union Covered Bridge

 Below: On the back side of the bridge, the two RV Gypsies saw a really large beehive at the top of the bridge.
 All the little black marks shown on the bridge are BEES.
-Yes - real bees
+Yes - they are real bees.

 a really large beehive